Generic Priligy from Canada (Dapoxetine): Indications, Dosages, Cautions

 The mechanism of action

-Priligy is the sole medication authorized for the management of PE in males between 18-64 years of age.
-It belongs to the group of fast-acting and short-lived selective serotonin reuptake inhibitors (SSRIs).
-Dapoxetine works by blocking the reuptake of serotonin at synapses and stimulating dopaminergic and noradrenergic transmission.
-This drug is typically used as an “on-demand” medication, 1-3 hours before sexual activity, once per day.
-It is quickly absorbed in the gastrointestinal tract and attains its maximum plasma concentration approximately 1 hour after administration.
+Priligy is the only approved medication for treating premature ejaculation (PE) in men aged 18 to 64.
+It belongs to the class of fast-acting, short-term selective serotonin reuptake inhibitors (SSRIs).
+Dapoxetine mechanism of action involves the inhibition of serotonin reuptake at neural synapses, which in turn enhances dopaminergic and noradrenergic transmissions.
+This medication is typically taken “on-demand”, 1-3 hours before sexual activity, once daily.
+It gets absorbed swiftly in the gastrointestinal tract, achieving its highest plasma level roughly 1 hour after taking it.
 The drug is rapidly excreted, so it does not accumulate in the body.

 The pharmacokinetics of the drug depends on the dose, however, it does not depend on the consumption of food and alcohol.
 Priligy is metabolized in the liver too, inter alia, desmethyl dapoxetine and dimethyl dapoxetine.
 The metabolites are eliminated by the kidneys.
 It is not recommended for use in patients with liver and kidney damage, as well as in patients taking drugs that affect cytochrome P450 (e.g. ketoconazole, ritonavir) and taking other serotonin reuptake inhibitors.

 Caution should be exercised in patients with diseases of the cardiovascular system.
 From the point of view of clinical practice, it is also important that no interactions with phosphodiesterase 5 inhibitors were observed.
-The above pharmacological features distinguish Priligy from other selective serotonin reuptake inhibitors.
+These pharmacological characteristics set Priligy apart from other selective serotonin reuptake inhibitors.

 Indications for use